rodrigocitadin/mapreduce/README.md

 *   Go (version 1.21 or later)
 *   `make`

-### Running the Full Test Script
+### Running the Full Example (Recommended)

 This is the easiest way to see the entire system in action.
-The script automates building, running the master and workers, and verifying the final output.
+The script automates starting the master and workers, submitting the job, and waiting for completion.

 ```sh
 make script
 ```

 This command will:
-1. Clean up any artifacts from previous runs.
+1. Clean up artifacts from any previous runs.
-2. Generate a large input file.
-3. Build the `master` and `worker` binaries.
-4. Start the master process in the background.
+2. Start one master process in the background (with logs visible in your terminal).
-5. Start three worker processes in the background.
+3. Start three worker processes in the background (with logs discarded).
+4. Submit a job using the files in the `inputs/` directory.
-6. Wait for the master to signal that the job is complete.
+5. Wait for the master to signal that the job is complete.
-7. Aggregate the results and verify that the word "mapreduce" is counted correctly.

-You should see a `Success: Found 'mapreduce' 7 times, as expected.` message at the end.
+After execution, you can inspect the final results in the `outputs/` directory.

 ### Running Unit Tests

-To run the unit tests for the scheduler, master, and worker logic:
+To run the unit tests for the core library packages:

 ```sh
 make test
 ```

-This will execute `go test` on all packages within the `pkg/` directory and report a pass or fail status.
+### Running Manually (Step-by-Step)

+For debugging or a more hands-on demonstration, you can run the components in separate terminals:

+1.  **Terminal 1: Start the Master**
+    ```sh
+    make master
+    ```

+2.  **Terminal 2 (and 3, 4...): Start one or more Workers**
+    ```sh
+    make wordcount-worker
+    ```

+3.  **Terminal 5: Submit the Job**
+    ```sh
+    make wordcount-submit
+    ```